thng4165/Drug-Repurposing/Codes/NMF and NMF-PDR/README.md

 ## How to Run
 Run the appropriate script:

 *```TestNMF_CV10folds.R``` for the NMF model

 *```TestNMF_PDR_CV10folds.R``` for the NMF-PDR model

 For each model, specify the input dataset, including:
-The drug–disease association matrix
+- The drug–disease association matrix
-Disease similarity matrix
+- Disease similarity matrix
-Drug similarity matrix
+- Drug similarity matrix

-For each model, the output including
+For each model, the output including:
-Each script generates:
-A predicted score matrix
+- A predicted score matrix
-Evaluation metrics: AUC and AUPR
+- Evaluation metrics: AUC and AUPR